Should Schools Have Security Guards? The Real Impact

 A school campus is a hub of activity, with parents, vendors, and visitors constantly moving in and out.
 While teachers and administrators are focused on education, they can’t be expected to monitor every entrance effectively.
 A security guard’s primary responsibility is to manage campus access, ensuring every visitor is identified, signed in, and has a legitimate reason to be there.
 This controlled access is the first line of defense against unauthorized individuals, preventing potential threats from ever setting foot on school grounds.
 It provides a clear, single point of contact for all non-student and non-staff traffic, securing the entire campus perimeter.

-Deter Bullying and Fights
+Stepping in to Deter Bullying and Fights

 The simple presence of a uniformed security professional can significantly discourage negative student behavior.
 When students see a guard patrolling hallways, cafeterias, and outdoor areas, they are less likely to engage in bullying, fighting, or vandalism.
 Guards are trained to spot the subtle signs of escalating conflict and can intervene before a situation gets out of hand.
 By calmly talking to students and reminding them of school rules, they help foster a more respectful and orderly atmosphere.
 This proactive approach doesn’t just stop fights; it helps build a culture where students feel safer and more secure among their peers.